GorgonMeducer/PLOOC/README.md

 ## Update Log
 ---
+- \[28/11/2020\] Minor update, version 4.5.7
+    - Fix a typo in plooc.h
+    - Apply unified capitalisation in macros, i.e. if the macro is uppercase, the parameters are in uppercase, if the macro is lowercase, the parameters are in lowercase.
+    - Add warning to indicate that black box template is incompatible with other templates and should be used alone or under special rule when mixed with other templates.
 - \[05/08/2020\] Add \_\_PLOOC\_CLASS\_IMPLEMENT\_\_ and \_\_PLOOC\_CLASS\_INHERIT\_\_ version 4.5.6
     - use \_\_xxxxx\_\_ as emphasis because \_\_xxxxx usually means "internal"
     - The original \_\_PLOOC\_CLASS\_IMPLEMENT and \_\_PLOOC\_CLASS\_INHERIT are deprecated and will be kept for a while before completely removed.